AstromechZA/tableprinter/README.md

 # tableprinter - 1.0
-This is a library for outputting a two-dimensional representation of a dataset using ascii characters.
+This is a Python library for outputting a two-dimensional representation of a dataset using ascii characters.

 For example: